aadityabhetuwal/motorq-backend/README.md

 install mysql then
 `run tableCreation.sql insertion.sql`

-Please set `hostname, user, password and database` in `services/connectDb.js`
+1. set `hostname, user, password and database` in `services/connectDb.js`

+1. use postman or thunder to send api requests